palaa159/Docs/Tutorials/16-MyoWare_Integration_Ganglion.md

 R, "+", and "-" must always go to the pins shown above.
 E and M can also be connected to 2+ and 2- (the top and bottom "2" pins), or 3+ and 3-, or 4+ and 4-.

 When you have everything wired up, set the power switch on the MyoWare board to "on".
-Turn on the OpenBCI board, connect the USB dongle to your computer, and start the OpenBCI GUI software.
-If you're new to using an OpenBCI board with your computer, take a look at the Cyton Getting Started Guide (http://docs.openbci.com/Tutorials/01-Cyton_Getting%20Started_Guide).
+Turn on the OpenBCI Ganglion board, turn on your computer's Bluetooth feature, and start the OpenBCI GUI software.
+If you're new to using a Ganglion board with your computer, take a look at the Ganglion Getting Started Guide (http://docs.openbci.com/Tutorials/02-Ganglion_Getting%20Started_Guide).

 ### 4. Streaming EMG Data with the OpenBCI GUI

 Attach three Skintact electrodes to the three electrodes on the MyoWare board, and then stick the board on a muscle you'd like to monitor.
-The adafruit MyoWare tutorial has good guidelines for MyoWare board placement: (https://learn.adafruit.com/getting-started-with-myoware-muscle-sensor/placing-electrodes).
+The Adafruit MyoWare tutorial has good guidelines for MyoWare board placement: (https://learn.adafruit.com/getting-started-with-myoware-muscle-sensor/placing-electrodes).

 You'll be able to see signals from the MyoWare electrodes in the OpenBCI GUI.
-If you connected E and M to the N1P pins on the OpenBCI board, then the MyoWare data will appear in channel 1.
+If you connected E and M to the 1- and 1+ pins on the OpenBCI Ganglion board, then the MyoWare data will appear in channel 1.

 Here's what the GUI, and channel 1, will look like with the muscle at rest: